MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/make-grids-lists-editable-custom-control.md

     3. In the **Default View** list, select the data source for the lookup column.

-    4. If you want to limit the records displayed, select the **Only show records where** check box, and then select your criteria from the list, and then select **OK**.
+    4. If you want to limit the rows displayed, select the **Only show rows where** check box, and then select your criteria from the list, and then select **OK**.

          ![Add lookup in Editable Grid control](media/add-lookup-in-editable-grid-control.png "Add lookup in Editable Grid control")